 Furnace Services in Amherst

-If you recognize any of the problems on this list, the technicians at Heatwave Heating & Cooling can fix them ASAP.
+If you recognize any of the problems on this list, the heating technicians at Heatwave Heating & Cooling can fix them ASAP.
 We’ve been Amherst’s go-to furnace repair company since 2005.
 In that time, our expert technicians have repaired hundreds of furnaces suffering from a wide range of problems.
 Whether your furnace needs a simple replacement pilot light or something much more complex, we’re the right team for the job.

 Heatwave Heating & Cooling is proud to be A+ rating from the Better Business Bureau and maintain EPA Energy Star energy efficiency standards.
 We also service ductless mini-split systems, air purification systems, and tankless water heaters.
 To schedule furnace service in Amherst, simply give Heatwave Heating & Cooling a call today.